skills/idea-to-app-with-spark/.github/steps/2-step.md

 Sometimes we don't like the results, or just want to try again with a better description.

-1. In the left chat panel, notice there are dots on a vertical timeline, one for each task.
+1. In the left chat panel, notice there is a vertical timeline.
+One entry for each requested change.

 1. Find the previous task, hover over it, and click the **Restore** button.